IP API

 What About Enterprise Usage of Typos?

-It’s no wonder that keyword research is plagued with misspellings, given the growing worry about school leavers’ fundamental literacy skills (that receive just as high search volumes as to the actual phrase).
+It’s no wonder that keyword research is plagued with misspellings, given the growing worry about literacy skills.
+Interestingly, some misspellings even have search volumes as high as the correct versions.

 1. They create a negative first image of your company.